VermillionOsteichthyes/Bitcoinminer/README.md

 3074 2
 -
-- Added for compatibility with K3's macros.
+- Added for compatibility with other macros.
 - I suggest using different binds for this module and leaving buffering off.

 27K 2
 -
-- Added for compatibility with K3's macros.
+- Added for compatibility with other macros.
 - I suggest using different binds for this module and leaving buffering off.

 Dialogue Skip